Foreign exchange reserves

-Foreign exchange reserves (also called forex reserves or FX reserves) are cash and other reserve assets such as gold held by a central bank or other monetary authority that are primarily available to balance payments of the country, influence the foreign exchange rate of its currency, and to maintain confidence in financial markets.
+Foreign exchange reserves (also called forex reserves or FX reserves) are cash and other reserve assets such as gold and silver held by a central bank or other monetary authority that are primarily available to balance payments of the country, influence the foreign exchange rate of its currency, and to maintain confidence in financial markets.
 Reserves are held in one or more reserve currencies, nowadays mostly the United States dollar and to a lesser extent the euro.

 Foreign exchange reserves assets can comprise banknotes, bank deposits, and government securities of the reserve currency, such as bonds and treasury bills.
 Some countries hold a part of their reserves in gold, and special drawing rights are also considered reserve assets.
 Often, for convenience, the cash or securities are retained by the central bank of the reserve or other currency and the "holdings" of the foreign country are tagged or otherwise identified as belonging to the other country without them actually leaving the vault of that central bank.
 From time to time they may be physically moved to the home or another country.

 Normally, interest is not paid on foreign cash reserves, nor on gold holdings, but the central bank usually earns interest on government securities.
 The central bank may, however, profit from a depreciation of the foreign currency or incur a loss on its appreciation.
 The central bank also incurs opportunity costs from holding the reserve assets (especially cash holdings) and from their storage, security costs, etc.

 Definition

 Foreign exchange reserves are also known as reserve assets and include foreign banknotes, foreign bank deposits, foreign treasury bills, and short and long-term foreign government securities, as well as gold reserves, special drawing rights (SDRs), and International Monetary Fund (IMF) reserve positions.

 In a central bank's accounts, foreign exchange reserves are called reserve assets in the capital account of the balance of payments, and may be labeled as reserve assets under assets by functional category.
-In terms of financial assets classifications, reserve assets can be classified as gold bullion, unallocated gold accounts, special drawing rights, currency, reserve position in the IMF, interbank position, other transferable deposits, other deposits, debt securities, loans, stocks (listed and unlisted), investment fund shares and financial derivatives, such as forward contracts and options.
-There is no counterpart for reserve assets in liabilities of the International Investment Position.
-Usually, when the monetary authority of a country has some kind of liability, this will be included in other categories, such as Other Investments.
-On a central bank's Balance sheet, foreign exchange reserves are assets, along with domestic credit.
+In terms of financial assets classifications, reserve assets can be classified as gold bullion, unallocated gold accounts, special drawing rights, currency, reserve position in the IMF, interbank position, other transferable deposits, other deposits, debt securities, loans, company shares (listed and unlisted), investment fund shares and other financial contracts.
+There is no counterpart for reserve assets in liabilities of the international investment position.
+Usually, when the monetary authority of a country has some kind of liability, this will be included in other categories, such as "other investments".
+On a central bank's balance sheet, foreign exchange reserves are assets, along with domestic credit.